For Contract Manufacturers

 New-customer ramp

 Bringing a new customer onto your floor is months of EDI mapping, item master sync, BOM ingestion, customer-specific work-instruction setup, and quality-spec ingestion.
 The ramp tax is real margin.
-Major Tom orchestrates the onboarding both sides see, both sides drive.

 THE LAYER